Arbarwings/docker-web-redirect/README.md

 - Keeps the URL path and GET parameters
 - Permanent redirect (HTTP 301)
 - Image Size only ~25MB
-- Image runs for security reasons with non-root user

 ## Usage ##
 ### Docker run ###